yagosys/202301/demo/gke/multiplenode/doc/README.md

 `
 ```
    27  2248 MASQUERADE  all  --  any    eth0    anywhere             anywhere
+   12  1118 MASQUERADE  all  --  any    eth0    anywhere             anywhere
 ```
 - do a ips test on a target website it is very common that a malicous POD can geneate some malicous traffic targeting external network or VM or physical machine in custmer network. those traffic are often encrypted , when these traffic reach cFOS, cFOS can decrpyt the traffic and look into the IPS signature. if match the signature. cFOS can either block it or pass it with alert depends on the policy configured.